 At the time, the U.S. was involved in an undeclared naval war with France.
 This so-called Quasi-War stemmed from French anger over a treaty opening up trade between the United States and Great Britain, and a U.S. refusal to pay Revolutionary War debts after the French Revolution toppled its royal government.The conflict raised the ire of many Americans, creating an anti-French backlash.
 The perceived need to protect America from the French threat provided just the excuse Congress needed to expand federal power.

-The Naturalization Act passed on June 18, 1798, and extended the amount of time immigrants were required to live in the United States before becoming eligible for citizenship form five to 14 years.
+The Naturalization Act passed on June 18, 1798, and extended the amount of time immigrants were required to live in the United States before becoming eligible for citizenship from five to 14 years.
 The law caused some controversy for political reasons, but didn’t raise any constitutional issues.
 Writing rules of naturalization clearly falls within the federal government’s enumerated powers.

 The Alien Friends Act (An Act Concerning Aliens) proved more problematic.
 It passed Congress on June 25, 1798, and gave the president sweeping power to deport “dangerous” aliens.